What Is a Business Model Canvas?

 At last, businesses must include a summary of all the expenses at every stage of the product development, i.e., production, circulation, marketing, and sales.

 The entire outline is a refined work to the basic requirements of the product.
-This step is critical because the canvas must always be an intelligent description of various interlaced themes.
+This step is critical because the canvas must accurately describe various interlaced themes.

 Why Should You Use a Business Model Canvas?